redis/redis-doc/docs/management/scaling.md

 new master.
 Obviously this does not help when you want to reduce the actual number of masters in your cluster, in that case, a resharding is needed.

+There is a special scenario where you want to remove a failed node.
+You should not use the `del-node` command because it tries to connect to all nodes and you will encounter a "connection refused" error.
+Instead, you can use the `call` command:

+    redis-cli --cluster call 127.0.0.1:7000 cluster forget `<node-id>`

+This command will execute `CLUSTER FORGET` command on every node.

 #### Replica migration

 In Redis Cluster, you can reconfigure a replica to replicate with a